memiiso/debezium-server-iceberg/docs/contributing.md

 # Contributing

 Debezium Iceberg consumer is a very young project and looking for new maintainers.
-There are definitively many small/big improvements to do, including documentation, adding new features to submitting bug reports.
+There are definitely many small/big improvements to do, including documentation, adding new features, or submitting bug reports.

-Please feel free to send pull request, report bugs or open feature request.
+Please feel free to send pull requests, report bugs, or open feature requests.

 ## License